LivePersonNY/WebsiteX/wordpress/www/wp-content/plugins/permalink-manager/README.txt

 == Changelog ==

+= 2.2.16 (January 23, 2021) =
+* Enhancement - Improved support for "Primary category" feature included in Yoast SEO
+* Enhancement - Added support for Avia/Enfold breadcrumbs filter
+* Enhancement - Further optimisation and improvements for Permalink_Manager_Core_Functions->new_uri_redirect_and_404() function
+* Fix - Permalink Manager now recognises the "Explore" listing page in MyListing theme properly

 = 2.2.15.1 (January 14, 2021) =
 * Fix - "Regenerate/reset" tool works correctly again in Permalink Manager Lite

 = 2.2.15 (January 12, 2021) =
 * Enhancement - UI Improvements for Regenerate/reset tool
-* Dev - WPML_URL_Filters->permalink_filter() hook is also used by Permalink Manager to filter custom permalinks.
+* Dev - WPML_URL_Filters->permalink_filter() hook is also used by Permalink Manager to filter custom permalinks
 * Enhancement - wp_make_link_relative() function is used to prevent redirect loops in new_uri_redirect_and_404() (suggested by mgussekloo)
-* Fix - Enhancements to the debug function's security to avoid XSS injection.
+* Fix - Adjustments to the debug function's security to prevent XSS injection

 = 2.2.14 (October 20, 2021) =
 * Enhancement - Improvements for Gutenberg Editor